VyatkinAlexey/Noiseless/README.md

 ### Latent space learning

 Then we trained Autoencoder with additional loss in latent space in order to separate noise and signal.
-Model was tested on 19 different noises (17 initial and 2 custim noises).
+Model was tested on 19 different noises (17 initial and 2 custom noises).
+To check components of latent vector you can run the ```VisualizeLatentVector.ipynb``` notebook in the folder ```Notebooks```.
 Total loss and latent loss for all noises are presented on the image below.

 ![19_noises](imgs/19_noises.png)